Advice and advocacy > Non-legal advocacy

 How do I get help?

-You will be required to provide QAI with certain personal details which are necessary for the EAS to deliver its services.
+You will be required to provide QAI with certain personal details which are necessary for the EAP to deliver its services.
 All personal information is treated as strictly confidential.

-Teachers, schools or Department staff can provide students and families with information about the EAS as an independent way to seek information or assistance about the resolution of complaints.
+Teachers, schools or Department staff can provide students and families with information about the EAP as an independent way to seek information or assistance about the resolution of complaints.

 Get in touch with us